HexaEightTeam/HexaEight-Auth-CFWorker-Template/README.md

 ]

-Make note of the above generated ids and input the appropriate IDs generated above in the next step
+Make note of the above generated ids and input the appropriate IDs generated above.
+Edit wranger.toml, and update the input the above generated KV ids into the respective bindings.

+>     kv_namespaces = [
+>         { binding = "APIKeys", id = "put the KV ID generated for APIKeys" },
+>	      { binding = "DATASink", id = "put the KV ID generated in DATASink" },
+>	      { binding = "AUDITLogs", id = "put the KV ID generated in AUDITLogs" }
+>
+>     ]

 ---